 Sight: blindfolding will enhance all other senses, leave an erotic letter for your partner to find and read during her day, extended eye contact – gazing, not staring, send sensual pics of yourself to her, dress in ways that highlight the parts of your body that turn her on

 Sounds: read to each other, heavy breathing, moans, sighs, mood-setting music, whisper in her ear

 Smell: fresh shower/bath smell, candles, lotions, perfumes, natural scent, fresh breath, know what your partner likes, Ylang Ylang, Jasmine and Sandalwood are all well known for setting the mood and stimulating our sex drive,

-Touch: kitchen dancing, textiles, satins, cottons, silks, latex, (temperature – hot breath against skin, ice cube melting in mouth while kissing a sensitive body part), sensual bath, wash each other.
+Touch: kitchen dancing, textiles, satins, cotton, silks, latex, (temperature – hot breath against the skin, an ice cube melting in mouth while kissing a sensitive body part), sensual bath, wash each other.

 How many times does the average lesbian couple have sex per week?

 This is a question I asked 496 lesbians whom I surveyed in 2011 while working on my dissertation for my PhD in Clinical Sexology.
 The topic of my dissertation was lesbian sex and relationship satisfaction.

 Lesbians were asked to report how frequently they had had sex within the six months prior to taking the survey.
 If they were single, they were asked to reflect on the last six months of the last relationship they were in.
 Clearly, self-report is subject to memory and as a therapist who works with lesbian couples on a daily basis, I can attest that self-report varies among lesbian couples when asked, “How often would you say you have sex per week?”
 Not surprisingly, the satisfied partner often recalls a higher number of sexual encounters with her partner than the unsatisfied parter.